Half of Hall and Oates coming to Hard Rock Casino

-Half of Hall and Oates is coming to Hard Rock Casino in Gary.

-Daryl Hall is coming to coming to Hard Rock Casino Northern Indiana’s Hard Rock Live venue on Tuesday, August 22.
-Doors open at 6:30 p.m. at the music venue at 5400 West 29th Ave.
+Daryl Hall will perform at Hard Rock Casino Northern Indiana’s Hard Rock Live in Gary on Aug.
+22. Doors open at 6:30 p.m. at the music venue.

 His Daryl’s House Band with Special Guest Todd Rundgren will take the stage.